Many will be glad to see the back of 2020.

 We’ll start with a post full of tips to make your graph visualization product stand out from the crowd: six tools to keep cyber security analysts ahead of the curve.

-We chose to focus on cyber security here, but the tools and techniques covered are useful and effective for any use case that’s trying to understand connected data.
+We chose to focus on cyber security here, but the tools and techniques covered are useful and effective for any data visualization use case that’s trying to understand connected data.
 Slick new curved links add clarity and character, while sequential layouts are the perfect choice for presenting hierarchical data.
 There are lots of suggestions for creating striking visual effects that also help users understand their data better.

 #6 Hume & the European Space Agency